-    SVN commits will commit your changes to the "staging area". you will need to "publish" your changes to make them active on the "production" site.
+Changes committed with SVN commit your changes to the "staging area".
+These changes will need to be published to become active on the "production" site.

 Quick editing of the site is available for committers and contributors using the Apache CMS from your browser.
 If you are a committer and use the bookmarklet in your web browser, you should use your Apache credentials to log in, make changes and submit them to staging.
 If you are not a committer, you can still use the bookmarklet by signing in to the bookmarklet as anonymous.
 See detailed how-to steps in the Apache CMS Reference for non-committers.